 Prerequisite: DATA521.
-In this course, students will be exposed to the various technical aspects involved solving big data problems, challenges posed by the ability to scale and the constraints of today's computing platforms and algorithms.
+In this course, students will explore various technical aspects involved when solving big data problems, challenges posed by the ability to scale, and the constraints of today's computing platforms and algorithms.
 This course provides general knowledge of the technologies used in big data solutions.
-Students will be exposed to the Hadoop ecosystem, learn how to Implement big data architecture stack and load large sets, and implement the algorithm using software code to define the analytical problem statement.
+Students will review the Hadoop ecosystem, and how to implement big data architecture stack and load large sets, and apply algorithms using software code to define analytical problem statements.